What is The Paleo Diet?

 Positive Oral Health Aspects of a Paleo Diet

-•Fiber: We could all use more fiber, and with all the fruit and vegetables you’re going to be consuming, getting the 22-34 grams a day recommended for adults should be a breeze.
+We could all use more fiber.
+With all the fruit and vegetables you’re going to be consuming, getting the 22-34 grams a day recommended for adults should be a breeze.
 Your teeth will love you for it as well, because fiber has somewhat of a detergent effect on your mouth, scrubbing away plaque and debris as you chew.
 This is one reason why celery is great for teeth – it’s like built-in floss!

-•Potassium: Bones (like the ones that comprise your jaw and hold your teeth in place!) love potassium, and it’s a difficult nutrient to get unless you’re consuming a ton of bananas and V-8® juice.
-Muscles, too, thrive on potassium, so if you’re an athlete, or just someone who likes to remain active, you’ll likely notice the boost you’re getting from higher numbers of fruits and vegetables.
+Bones (like the ones that comprise your jaw and hold your teeth in place!) love potassium.
+It’s a difficult nutrient to get unless you’re consuming a ton of bananas and V-8® juice.
+Muscles also thrive on potassium.
+If you’re an athlete, or just an active individual, you’ll likely notice the boost you’re getting from higher numbers of fruits and vegetables.

-• Vitamin C: We all know Vitamin C is good for us, and once again, it’s fruit to the rescue.
-Vitamin C is critical in the development of collagen and healthy gum tissue and has the added benefit of keeping you free from the ravages of scurvy.
+We all know Vitamin C is good for us, and once again, it’s fruit to the rescue.
+Vitamin C is critical in the development of collagen and healthy gum tissue.
+It has the added benefit of keeping you free from the ravages of scurvy.
 Not a bad deal.

-• Low-Glycemic Carbs: Since you’ll be avoiding all sorts of refined sugars and starchy vegetables on The Paleo Diet, your teeth are going to get a break from the sticky sugars that are the primary cause of teeth decay.
+Since you’ll be avoiding all sorts of refined sugars and starchy vegetables on The Paleo Diet, your teeth are going to get a break from sticky sugars.
+They are the primary cause of teeth decay.
 As we always say, what’s good for your waistline is often good for your teeth.

 Oral Health Concerns with the Paleo Diet

-• No Dairy: No yogurt.
+No yogurt.
 No cheese.
 No milk.
 No exceptions.
-You’ll find many arguments for and against dairy out there, and for some populations with allergies, or intolerance, it’s something that has to be avoided no matter what.
-The trouble for Paleo dieters, though, is without a medical necessity preventing the consumption of dairy, avoiding this entire food group does lessen opportunities for teeth to repair themselves through the natural process of re-mineralization.
-And while meat does play a role in re-mineralizing, dairy is by far the bigger player.
+You’ll find many arguments for and against dairy out there.
+For some populations with allergies, or intolerance, it’s something that has to be avoided no matter what.
+If there isn’t a medically necessary reason to avoid this entire food group Paleo dieters do need to know that it can effect their teeth.
+It lessens opportunities for teeth to repair themselves through the natural process of re-mineralization.
+While meat does play a role in re-mineralizing, dairy is by far the bigger player.

 As you can see, the ancient diet of Paleolithic men and women does contain some very solid health benefits.
 However, it’s not a panacea.
 Do your homework, think smart, eat smart, and consider all of your options!